 The flower arrangements featured throughout the house at Polesden Lacey are all made from blossoms grown on the estate’s grounds, in a garden run almost solely by volunteers.
 Geometric dahlias, full zinnias and bright sunflowers will all be blooming in the cut flower garden this summer.

 Enjoy the lavender garden: the air will be heavy with the familiar and calming smell of Imperial gem lavender – among other varieties – and bees will be buzzing around from June to August.
 The lavender garden also features a central bed of fragrant thyme.

 Fresh produce from the vegetable garden

-The vegetable garden at Polesden Lacey is also completely run by volunteers and produces a wide variety of vegetables: from peas and beans to potatoes and courgettes.
-Many of the vegetables grown in this garden are used in the Granary Café, so pop in and taste the delights that our vegetable Garden has to offer!
+The vegetable garden at Polesden Lacey produces a wide variety of vegetables: from peas and beans to potatoes and courgettes.
+Many of the vegetables grown in this garden are used in the Granary Café, so pop in and taste the delights that our vegetable garden has to offer!

 Orchids in the upper sunk garden

 The upper sunk garden will be a riot of colour this summer, with a magnificent collection of wildflowers, as well as bright Buddleias and delicate orchids.
 If you’re looking for a shady walk on a summer day, Nuns Walk and the lower sunk gardens are perfect for a peaceful stroll.

 Follow us on Facebook for all the latest news, beautiful views and events